tap5136/ci-cd-lab/README.md

         uses: actions/checkout@v2
 ```

 The example work in this repo is written in Go, so our second step should be to ensure that we have the proper version of Go installed.
 Github has an action for this too called [setup-go](https://github.com/actions/setup-go).
-This action takes a parameter for the version of Go we're using, so we can input that using [with](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepswith):
+This action takes a parameter of the version of Go we're using; we can input that using [with](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepswith):
 ```
 jobs:
   run-tests: